Baihao Yinzhen: Possible origins

 In the early years of Jiaqing in the Qing Dynasty (AD 1796), Baihao Yinzhen was successfully cultivated from vegetable tea in Fuding.
 The export of Baihao Yinzhen started in 1891.
-Baihao Yinzhen used to be called Luxueya (绿雪芽, literally "green snow shoots"), which is regarded as the ancestor of white tea.
+Baihao Yinzhen used to be called Lüxueya (绿雪芽, literally "green snow shoots"), which is regarded as the ancestor of white tea.
 The mother tree is planted in Hongxue Cave on Taimu Mountain in Fuding.